RamiBarakat/transporter_frontend/README.md

 A modern React-based frontend application for managing transportation requests, delivery logging, and driver performance tracking with AI-powered insights.

+While there's always room for improvement, I focused on delivering core functionality and value within the given timeframe.

 ## 📋 Table of Contents

 - [Setup Instructions](#setup-instructions)